 It is possible to gain a decent amount of muscle while also losing fat in 4 situations:

 - When you are a beginner.
-In that case the body is so responsive, and its trainability is so high that you are actually likely to gain muscle while losing fat if you diet is fairly decent.
+In that case, the body is so responsive, and its trainability is so high that you are actually likely to gain muscle while losing fat if your diet is fairly decent.

 - If you had a completely shitty diet for most of your life: caloric surplus but low protein.
 If from there you go to a slight deficit and high protein you are very likely going to lose fat while being able to build muscle.
 But that won’t last that long.
 Maybe 4-6 weeks.